will-head/ppoc/README.md

 ## Approach

 The backend uses Rails and outputs JSON.
-It's set to automatically deploy to [https://ppoc.dev/](https://ppoc.dev/) when continuous integration tests on [Travis](https://travis-ci.com/) pass.
+It's set to automatically deploy to [https://ppoc.dev/](https://ppoc.dev/) when continuous integration tests on [Travis](https://travis-ci.com/github/will-head/ppoc) pass.

+## API

 The API includes versioning in the url scheme.
 The current version is v1, accessible at:
 https://ppoc.dev/api/v1/